 Pupils are expected to wear grey trousers or grey/blue checked skirt, a white shirt, a Compass blazer and a Compass tie.
 The blue checked skirt, PE top and school blazer are all available to purchase from Price and Buckland.
 You can find out all about our uniform here.

 What are the school’s expectations of behaviour?

 The school believes that excellent standards of behaviour build a solid foundation for academic success.
-Our Behaviour for Learning booklet sets out our high expectations of pupils and that parents are required to reinforce.
+Our Behaviour for Learning booklet sets out our high expectations of pupils’ behaviour and attendance that parents are required to reinforce.

 What time does school start and finish?